Vindexus/mcgrules/fastpanda.md

 ---

 # On Your Turn
-On your turn you take up to **3 actions**.
+On your turn you take up to **2 actions**.
 You can take the same action more than once and can do them in any order.
 Each action is described in greater detail later on.

 **Actions**
- - **Draw** two cards
+ - **Draw** a card
  - **Take** a card from Backstage
  - **Cue** a song from your hand onto the next open slot of your Board
  - **Swap** the position of two songs on your Board